PowFPS1/WiiMedic/README.md

 ---

 I built this because I got tired of not knowing what was going on with my Wii.
 You get some weird behavior, you go to a forum, and everyone asks the same questions, what firmware are you on, do you have BootMii, what does your NAND look like, and you just don't know because nothing told you.
 I wanted something that would just lay it all out at once so you could either fix it yourself or at least walk into a conversation with actual useful information instead of just "my Wii is broken."

+Unfortunately I set the GitHub repo to private for a moment and lost all my stars in the process.
+If you find the project useful, a star on the repo would mean a lot!

 ---